 A segmentation for Milk Infant Formula will be included in the matrix (Milk infant Formula: Powder and Milk Infant Formula: Liquid).
 This was implemented.

 MPE will reach out to crown cork producers in order to see whether they can provide additional pack test input.
-Crown cork producers have been contacted via national associations, no pack test results provided this time.
+Crown cork producers have been contacted via national associations; no pack test results provided this time.
 A new attempt will be made.

 UPDATE ON REACH AUTHORISATION PROCESS & WAVE 2 APPLICATION

 Romeo Pavanello asks the APEAL representatives whether an update can be provided on the status of the REACH authorization process and, in particular, on the WAVE 2 applications given that the last update dates from April 2021.
 Ruaidri MacDomhnaill comments that the update unfortunately is limited given the fact that the process is still ongoing and that for most of the companies there are no decisions yet on the WAVE 2.
-It is restated that all the APEAL members will be applying for WAVE 2 by the end of 2027 and that they are confident to obtain the authorizations by that time.
+It is restated that all the APEAL members will be applying for WAVE 2 to ensure a Review Period until the end of 2027 and that they are confident to obtain the authorizations.
 APEAL also will timely inform MPE when the public consultations are launched allowing the MPE members to submit their input.
 It also is observed that the long duration of the process is normal and explained by the complexity of the process.

 Romeo Pavanello informs the WG of the MPE question (of 10/02/2022) to APEAL regarding the possible, and previously announced, gradual switch as from mid-2025 of the production from 311 to CFPA.
 In particular, the question was raised whether that timing is still maintained or whether it could take place before 2025.
 Romeo also shares the written response that was received from APEAL.
 With respect to timing, APEAL indicates that while some lines may still be in a position to produce 300/311 up to 2027, overall capacity is likely to be reduced to allow for the transition to CFPA.
 Considering also that not all product categories are dependent on 4 years pack test, certain volumes may be switched well before 2025 following their validations.
 Ruaidri MacDomhnaill further comments that APEAL, of course, cannot commit its members to a particular course of action in terms of product availability.
 This will be up to the individual members to decide.
 That being said, it is likely that there will be a gradual shift to CFPA from 300/311 to ensure that there is sufficient capacity to cover the increasing demand for CFPA and allowing sufficient time for the individual companies to take the necessary investment decisions to add additional CFPA lines.
 The question also is raised whether the industry needs to be able to demonstrate progress and that it will be able to successfully shift to CFPA.
-APEAL responds that it is unlikely that this will be necessary at this point in time.
+APEAL responded that the matrix was a sufficient tool for this at this point in time.

 Romeo Pavanello asks APEAL whether there is an update planned of the publicly available Chrome-Free Q&A. Ruaidri MacDomhnaill comments that some additional high-level point can be added based on the APEAL response to the MPE question of 22/02/2022, promoting more B2B discussions.